-- 6. Readiness: Projects must commence by the end of calendar year 2024 or within 24 months from the date of execution of the funding agreement with the subgrantee.
+allocation.
 For purposes of this policy, "commence" means a tangible preparatory action taken in connection with the project's operation or implementation, for which the grantee can provide documentation of the commencement date and action performed.
-"Commence" includes, but is not limited to, the issuance of a purchase order to secure project vehicles and equipment, commencement of first- and last-mile connections and ridesharing service, or the delivery of the award letter for a construction contract. - Prior to contract execution with the subgrantee, projects must have completed all applicable environmental reviews and must have been either deemed exempt by the lead agency or issued the applicable negative declaration, environmental impact report, or statement. - 7.
-Maximum Two Years Operating Costs for Service-Based Projects: Unless otherwise specified in policies #22 through #33, TFCA County Program Manager Funds may be used to support up to two years of operating costs for service-based projects (e.g., ridesharing, first- and last-mile connections service).
+"Commence" includes, but is not limited to, the issuance of a purchase order to secure project vehicles and equipment, commencement of first- and last-mile connections and ridesharing service, or the delivery of the award letter for a construction contract.

+Prior to contract execution with the subgrantee, projects must have completed all applicable environmental reviews and must have been either deemed exempt by the lead agency or issued the applicable negative declaration, environmental impact report, or statement.

+7. Maximum Two Years Operating Costs for Service-Based Projects: Unless otherwise specified in policies #22 through #33, TFCA 40% Funds may be used to support up to two years of operating costs for service-based projects (e.g., ridesharing, first- and last-mile connections service).
 Grant applicants that seek TFCA funds for additional years must reapply for funding in the subsequent funding cycles.